 A rate limit can be added to one or more agents, or it can be added to all the agents for an organization.
 Set the option All agents to add the rate limit in all agents for an organization.
 This option can also give a global scope where the rate limit is shared with All organizations.

 The option Per agent gives a scope to add the rate limit privately to an agent.
-This also allows user to add same rate limit to multiple agents.
+This allows users to add the same rate limit to multiple agents.

 The option Success on limit can be used to set the run status as Succeeded however the agents will get stopped when the load limit is reached.
 The ticket will be sent to users via an email with the Email on Rate Limit privilege.

-To do modification in rate limit, click on the context menu of selected rate limit.
+To do modification to the rate limit, click on the context menu for the selected rate limit.